Mimo0o2/task-codes/README.md

 ## AI model
-we have seen a pre-made model and did some editing on it right now we are stuck in linking the model with the application, the model was designed to get a photo and recongise the objects it has . and here some explaination for the code:
+we have seen a pre-made model and did some editing on it right now we are stuck in linking the model with the application, the model was designed to get a photo and recognize the objects it has . and here some explanation for the code:
 Sure!
 Here's a short explanation of the provided code:

 1. import cv2: Imports the OpenCV library, which is used for image processing tasks.